Due to the COVID-19 pandemic this year's Australian Grand Prix has been postponed and will now take place on November 21st.

 To travel anywhere in Melbourne on regular buses, tram or trains you’ll first need to get a Myki card and top it up.
 You then just touch on and touch off when entering and exiting a vehicle and the money will be automatically deducted from your balance.

-Trips lasting no longer than 2 hours cost AU$4.40 in zone 1 and AU$3 for zone 2.
+Trips lasting no longer than 2 hours cost AU$4.60 in zone 1 and AU$3.10 for zone 2.
 For journey’s that start in one zone and finish in another the fare will be the same as just zone 1.
 Normally you won’t need to touch when you change between buses, trams, etc. but if you think your journey will be longer than 2 hours your should.

 Myki cards cost AU$6 (AU$3 for children and Australian seniors) and are available all over Melbourne from the Skybus terminal, convenience stores and newspaper stands all over the city, as well as station vending machines and ticket booths.
 If you’re already in Australia you can buy a Myki card online in advance and have it mailed to you.

 Shuttle bus services by Skybus offer a nice balance of convenience and affordability.
-From Melbourne Tullamarine the Melbourne City Express runs every 10 minutes, 24 hours a day and terminates at Southern Cross Station in the CBD (about a 30 minute journey).
+From Melbourne Tullamarine the Melbourne City Express runs every 15 minutes, from 4.30am to midnight.
+Buses reach the CBD in about a 30 minutes and terminate at Southern Cross Station.
 From here you can take a taxi/Uber, tram, local bus or walk to your hotel.
-Tickets cost AU$19.75 for adults and are available from the Skybus booth at all terminals.
+Tickets cost AU$19.75 for adults and are available from the Skybus booth at terminals 1, 3 and 4.

 There are other routes to Southbank Docklands, St Kilda, Geelong, Mornington Peninsula the Western suburbs, as well as services to and from Avalon Airport.
 A full list of services and schedules can be found here.